armory/documentation/_spinnaker/terraform_integration.md

 Terraform's primary source of feedback are it's logs.
 While there is no native UI for Terraform in Armory Spinnaker, you can display Terraform logs to users in Deck.
 To do this, configure Gate with a proxy configuration.
 The proxy allows us to configure stages with a direct link to the output for Terraform `plan` or `apply`.

-Perform the following steps:

-1. Add the following configuration to `~/.hal/default/profiles/gate-local.yml`
+Add the following configuration to `~/.hal/default/profiles/gate-local.yml`:

     ```yaml
     proxies: